-Bill Wuczynski enters his second season as an assistant coach for the Ohio University Bobcats.
+One of the nation's premier assistant coaches with 17 years of experiences in some of the country's top basketball conferences, Bill Wuczynski recently completed his second season as an assistant coach for the Ohio University Bobcats.

-In his inaugural campaign in Athens, Wuczynski helped lead Ohio to its first MAC regular season championship in 19 years and a berth in the NIT for the first time since 1995.
+In his inaugural campaign with the Green & White, Wuczynski helped lead Ohio to its first MAC regular season championship in 19 years and a berth in the NIT for the first time since 1995.
 The Bobcats won 14 conference games and tied a school record with seven conference road wins.

 Led by AP All-America Honorable Mention point guard D.J.
 Cooper, the Bobcats ranked seventh in the country in turnover margin and were 12th in assist to turnover ratio.